 Aunt Julia was an intuitive musician.
 She remembered the time she was encouraged to play a home-made drum by her cousin, master fiddler, Leighton “Duxie” Ebanks.
 “When I held the sticks, made of the local guava wood," she said, “I felt a great sense of joy.
 My love for music has continued ever since.
 I never had any lessons.
 I just watched, paid attention and made up my own style of drumming.”

 She was soon touring the districts of Cayman with fiddlers and musicians, Duxie, Boyd Hydes, Radley Gourzong, Cleveland Ebanks and others, playing Cayman’s folk music, mainly for kitchen dances, weddings and Christmas celebrations, and enjoying a twirl or two whenever she could get someone to take her place on the drum.
 These sessions popularised Cayman’s folk music and helped Julia discover a second talent – composing her own songs about everyday events and people.

 From early childhood she attended the Wesleyan Holiness Church (formerly the Pilgrim Holiness Church) in West Bay.
 She states that for many of her adult years she became a “wayward” person but in her mid-70s she was “re-claimed” and again began to attend church regularly.
 She enjoys singing gospel music, especially ‘choruses’, playing the drum, tambourine, making rhythms using a grater or just clapping her hands.

-These days you will most likely find her with some of her relatives just singing or “drummin’ a tune” lightly and joyfully with her fingertips.
+She will be remembered for her energy and passion for storytelling through song, always “drummin’ a tune” lightly and joyfully with her fingertips when she didn't have her drum.
 She has received many awards for her contributions to music and culture in the Cayman Islands, including the CNCF Award for pioneering work in cultural heritage as well as the Certificate and Badge of Honour in 1996.